Yi Lei

 Yi Lei (伊蕾, 1951–2018), born Sun Guizhen, was a Chinese poet of the 20th and early 21st centuries.
-She first came to prominence with the publication of her poem, "A Single Woman’s Bedroom", in 1987 in People's Literature magazine.
+She first came to prominence with the publication of her poem, "A Single Woman's Bedroom", in 1987 in People's Literature magazine.

 Biography

 Early years

 Yi Lei was born in Tianjin in 1951, the oldest of five children.
-Her father was a steelworker father and her mother did embroidery work.
-The family lived in close knit quarters in, "a brick-and-tile building with a handful of other families."
+Her father was a steelworker and her mother did embroidery work.
+The family lived in close-knit quarters in "a brick-and-tile building with a handful of other families."
 According to The New Yorker, "as a child, Yi Lei spent a lot of time with her uncle, a clerk at a pharmaceutical company who was infatuated with literature.
 By grade school, she was reading Pushkin and felt a kind of kinship with the poet.
 Her schooling came to a halt with the Cultural Revolution, in 1966."
 At that point, as part of a "reeducation movement," she was sent to the countryside.
-By the early seventies, Yi Lei had become a radio broadcaster at a Luyuan steel factory in rural Hebei Province.
-There, she started to, "write poems set in farmlands and factories."
+By the early 1970s, Yi Lei had become a radio broadcaster at a Luyuan steel factory in rural Hebei Province.
+There, she started to "write poems set in farmlands and factories."

-Education and Career
+Education and career

 While in Luyuan, Yi Lei shared an apartment with a close friend, Li Yarong.
-When Li Yarong met Yi Lei, she had just lost her fiancé to leukemia.
-It was only after her fiancé's death that she begin to publish under the name, 'Yi Lei.'
+Yi Lei had just lost her fiancé to leukemia.
+It was only after her fiancé's death that she begin to publish under the name "Yi Lei".

-Yi Lei studied creative writing at the Lu Xun Academy and subsequently received a BA in Chinese literature from Peking University.
+Yi Lei studied creative writing at the Lu Xun Academy and subsequently received a BA degree in Chinese literature from Peking University.
 In 1992, Yi Lei moved to Moscow, only returning to Tianjin in 2002.

 Yi Lei published eight poetry collections in her lifetime; her work has been translated into Japanese, French, Italian, Russian, and English.
 In addition to her work as a poet, Yi Lei worked as a reporter for the Liberation Army, and as a staff member for the newspaper The Railway Corps.